A flight had to return to the airport after a passenger faked an illness to get a better seat, police say

-(CNN) — A woman was taken off of a plane and into custody Friday after she faked an illness in an attempt to get a better seat on her flight, according to police.
+(CNN) — A woman was taken off a plane and into custody after she faked an illness in an attempt to get a better seat on her flight, according to police.

 An American Eagle flight from Pensacola to Miami returned to the airport around 6:26 a.m.
-Friday, within an hour of takeoff, because a passenger was in need of medical assistance, according to a statement from American Airlines.
+Friday, within an hour of takeoff, because a passenger was in need of medical assistance, according to a statement from American Airlines, the US carrier's parent company.

 Shortly after takeoff, a female passenger began complaining and asking for a bigger seat, the Pensacola Police Department said.
 When she was told by airline employees they could not offer her better accommodations she became ill, Pensacola Police Department Public Information Officer Mike Wood told CNN.